bimdata/javascript-api-client/docs/CollaborationApi.md

 Pause a visa of a document

-Pause a visa of a document  Required scopes: document:write
+Pause a visa of a document  Required scopes: document:read

 ### Example